-There are 16 emergency "Blue Light" call stations located in various areas on campus.
-These emergency call stations may be used to report crimes in progress, suspicious persons, medical emergencies, or to request personal safety assistance.
-Pressing the call button on the emergency call station initiates a direct call to the University Police Emergency Communications Center.
+There are emergency "Blue Light" call stations located in various areas on campus near the hospitals.
+These emergency call stations connect directly to the University Police Emergency Communications Center and may be used to report crimes in progress, suspicious persons, medical emergencies, or to request personal safety assistance.

-Activation of the "Blue Light" alert also activates the blue light strobe to help police locate you more quickly.
+Activation of the "Blue Light" devices trigger a blue strobe to help police locate you more quickly.
 These phones may be used in emergencies or to request other assistance.